 On top of a low tread puncture resistance comes a low sidewall puncture resistance.
 With a score of just 3 points in the sidewall test, it sets the lowest score of all tires I've had the chance to test up to now.
 Most other road bike tires seem to come in at 4-5 points.

 The Vittoria Rubino Pro Speed offers a low weight and a low rolling resistance at the higher end of the air pressure range.
-This comes at the cost of a very low puncture resistance and only a thin layer of rubber.
+The low rolling resistance comes at the cost of a very low puncture resistance and only a thin layer of rubber.
 I can't imagine a situation where I would prefer this tire over a Conti GP4000S II or Schwalbe One which offer close to the same rolling resistance but offer a much higher puncture resistance.

 TEST VERDICT: Recommended